Nominating an assessment committee

 - The Graduate School will send the assessment to the PhD student and the principal supervisor.

-- The members of the assessment committee must be present during the PhD defence and ask questions to initiate an academic discussion with the PhD student
+- The members of the assessment committee must be present during the PhD defence to examine the PhD student and facilitate an academic discussion based on the thesis and the PhD student's presentation.

 - After the defence the assessment committee makes the final recommendation as to whether the PhD student should be awarded the PhD degree.
 All three members must sign the signature form and the chairperson submits the form to the Graduate School.